SAP: 20th century

-Enterprise resource planning

-In 1973, the first commercial product was launched.
-SAP completed its first financial accounting system - RF.
+In 1973, SAP launched its first commercial product, the RF financial accounting system.
 This system served as the cornerstone in the ongoing development of other software modules of the system that eventually bore the name SAP R/1.
 This offered a common system for multiple tasks.
 This permitted the use of a centralized data storage, improving the maintenance of data.
 From a technical point of view, therefore, a database was necessary.

-In 1976, SAP GmbH Systeme, Anwendungen und Produkte in der Datenverarbeitung ("Systems, Applications, and Products in Data Processing") was founded as a sales and support subsidiary.
-Five years later, the private partnership was dissolved and its rights were passed on to SAP GmbH.
+In 1976 SAP GmbH Systeme, Anwendungen und Produkte in der Datenverarbeitung ("Systems, Applications, and Products in Data Processing") was founded as a sales and support subsidiary.
+Five years later, the private partnership was dissolved and its rights were passed on to SAP GmbH.The headquarters moved the following year to Walldorf, Germany.

-The headquarters moved the following year to Walldorf, Germany.
-Three years later, in 1979, SAP launched SAP R/2, expanding the capabilities of the system to other areas, such as material management and production planning.
+In 1979, SAP launched SAP R/2, expanding the capabilities of the system to other areas, such as materials management and production planning.

 In 1981, SAP brought a re-designed product to market.
-However, SAP R/2 did not improve until the period between 1985 and 1990.
-SAP released the new SAP R/3 in 1992.
+However, SAP R/2 did not improve until between 1985 and 1990.

+In 1992, SAP released SAP R/3.
 SAP developed and released several versions of R/3 through 1995.
-By the mid-1990s, SAP followed the trend from mainframe computing to client–server architectures.
-The development of SAP's internet strategy with mySAP.com redesigned the concept of business processes (integration via Internet).
-As a result, R/3 was replaced with the introduction of SAP ERP Central Component (ECC) 5.0 in 2004.
-Architectural changes were also made to support an enterprise service architecture to transition customers to a service-oriented architecture.
-The latest version, SAP ERP 6.0, was released in 2006.
-SAP ERP 6.0 has since then been updated through SAP enhancement packs, the most recent: SAP enhancement package 8 for SAP ERP 6.0 in 2016.

-Corporate restructuring

 In August 1988, SAP GmbH became SAP AG, and public trading started on 4 November 1988.
 Shares were listed on the Frankfurt and Stuttgart stock exchanges.
 In 1995, SAP was included in the German stock index DAX and, on 22 September 2003, SAP was included in the STOXX Europe 50.

-SAP AG era
+In the mid-1990s, SAP transitioned from mainframe computing to a client–server architecture.
+In 1996 it began its alliance with the Spanish technology consulting firm Seidor, initiating the expansion of SAP solutions throughout Latin America.

+21st century

+In 2004, R/3 was replaced with SAP ERP Central Component (ECC) 5.0.
+Architectural changes were also made to transition customers to a service-oriented architecture.

 The company's official name became SAP AG (a public limited company) after the 2005 annual general meeting.

-SAP SE era
+In 2006, SAP ERP 6.0 was released.
+SAP ERP 6.0 is the latest version has since been updated through SAP enhancement packs, the most recent being enhancement package 8 for SAP ERP 6.0 in 2016.